Emanuel L. Philipp: Political career

 He held various political positions in Wisconsin.
 He served with Robert M. La Follette, Sr. as chairman of the Milwaukee County Convention, before disagreeing with him over railroad oversight.
-From 1909-1914 he was the Milwaukee Police Commissioner.
+From 1909 to 1914, he was the Milwaukee Police Commissioner.

 A conservative Republican, he wrote, with the help of Edgar Werlock, Political Reform in Wisconsin: A Historical Review of the Subjects of Primary Election, Taxation and Railway Regulation (1910).

+Governorship of Wisconsin

-In 1914, Philipp was nominated for Governor of Wisconsin, and won the election.
-He won reelection twice, and served as the 23rd Governor of Wisconsin from 1915-1921.
+In 1914, Philipp was nominated for Governor of Wisconsin, and first won the 1914 Wisconsin gubernatorial election.
+He would go on to be reelected twice, and served as the 23rd Governor of Wisconsin from 1915 to 1921.

+During the First World War he was accused of holding divided loyalty's between the United States and the German Empire by his political opposition.
+Under his governorship during the war Wisconsin would see the rise of an anti-German American faction, typically referred to as "hyper patriots".
+He would go on and be successful in combating violent anti-German hysteria in the state.
 After leaving office, he returned to his business pursuits.
-He operated two model farms and served as regent of Marquette University.
+He operated two model farms and was regent of Marquette University.

 Death

 Philipp died on June 15, 1925, aged 64, in Milwaukee and is interred at Forest Home Cemetery in Milwaukee.

 Family life

 Philipp married Bertha Schweke in 1887, and they had three children.
 Their son Cyrus L. Philipp served as the Chairman of the Republican Party of Wisconsin.